Besthotels.com - The Best Hotels in the World

 1.4km / 0.84mi

-Medieval farmstead at Pasture Foot
+Medieval farmstead at Pasture Foot, 510m north west of Bleabeck Force

 Human settlement in Lunedale, County Durham, England, UK